Creating, deleting and copying without checking out

 $ svn copy ^/trunk ^/branches/bug1234This only works from within a working copy.
 But the working copy does not have to be up to date.
 It can even refer to a directory that doesn't exist in the repository.

 $ svn mkdir ^/tags

 Deep clean: wiping out unversioned files

-If you store your source code or tests inside SVN, like we do at Rapita, then your working copy may contain unversioned files after compilation and testing.
+If you store your source code or tests inside SVN, then your working copy may contain unversioned files after compilation and testing.
 These can include compiled programs, libraries, object code, temporary input/output files for tests, and auto-generated source code.
 For a clean build and a clean test, you really need to remove these files, in order to be sure that stale files are not causing (or hiding) problems.